gliv/doodle-miro/README.md

 ## Intro

-This is a sample app biult on Miro web SDK.
-It shows how to create and position on the board multiple widgets of different types and render create custom interfaces in the library.
+This is a sample app built on Miro web SDK.
+It shows how to create and position on the board multiple widgets of different types and render custom interfaces in the library.
 It creates a simple grid to vote on availability similar to Doodle.com.

 ## Preparation